HAVIT Blazor Bootstrap

 Havit.Blazor components have the following requirements:

-• Blazor WebAssembly or Blazor Server hosting model (other options not tested yet)
+• Blazor WebAssembly (preferred) or Blazor Server hosting models (other options at your own risk)

 Installation #